Become an Avian Specialist Vet or Bird Vet Specialist.

-It is difficult and takes many years of training to become a specialist bird vet.
-Most Avian specialists spend about 5 years post graduate studying before they undertake the bird specialist vet exam.
+It isn’t easy and takes many years of training to become a specialist bird vet.
+Most Avian specialists spend about 5 years post-graduate studying before undertaking the bird specialist vet exam.
+The Fellowship Exams to become a bird specialist vet are undertaken by the Australian and New Zealand College of Veterinary Scientists.
 While any veterinarian can be expected to treat a sick bird in an emergency situation, many vets prefer working with species with which they are more familiar and will refer birds to bird vet clinics, such as Bird Vet Melbourne, that are specifically set up to handle bird patients and whose avian vet staff have post-graduate qualifications in Bird Medicine and Surgery.

 To train to become a specialist bird veterinarian, the bird clinic or avian hospital needs to be modern and well-equipped.
 Some equipment includes a dedicated X-ray room with digital x-rays, a dedicated bird isolation ward – in the bird vet clinic, and endoscopic equipment suitable for avian use.
 Microsurgical instruments and magnification for the intricate detail that is needed for avian surgery.